-A question I get asked a lot, and see asked from time to time on WA is which affiliate program is best.
+A question I get asked a lot: Which affiliate program is best?
 To an experience marketer, that may seem like a silly question to ask, but I see it asked often enough that I can't really consider it a ‘dumb' question, but something that needs to be addressed in full.
 One thing I like to do with my website is make ‘reference pages' that I can refer people to often, so this is the idea behind this page.

 I want to go through a few concepts to help you out if this is your question.
 Hopefully, but the end of the article, you'll know which affiliate program is best for you.

 Part of finding a good affiliate program is knowing what to look for!
 There are literally THOUSANDS of programs out there, and to narrow your search, you need to know what your website will be about.
 Will it be about fashion or healthy living?
 Is it about coffee or motorcycles?
 Are you going to blog about retirement or travel?

 You need to think of an idea of what your niche-market will be.
 This is going to be who your audience is, and who will be reading your blog.
 Think of yourself and your personal interests first.
 Think of your potential market next.
 Then choose a niche, and find an affiliate program to match.
 Starting with a company based solely on how much they pay you, and building your website around it may mean that you have awesome products to sell but are not interested in writing about them.